runicscribe/worldbuilding-docs/magepunk/world/races/ilyon.md

  Southern.
 Gold-tinted skin, but still pale.
  More in touch with how Ilyon talents 'work' - can predict (and influence?) what talents manifest.
  Use attuned crystals in jewelry, which glow when mainifesting their talent.

+## Biology and Reproduction

+In addition to the four visible glowing orbs (nexii) in an Ilyon's hands and feet, there are three internal orbs - head, heart, and groin.

+Ilyon are commonly known to glow brighter when using their power, but they also manifest a similar glow during sex with another Ilyon.
+The proximity of the two groin nexii throw off sparks, which form the seeds of nexii in any potentiel child that may result from the coupling
+(otherwise, the sparks dissipate harmlessly after a few days).
+Some sparks may also spill to the ground - these also persist for a few days.

+When born, the nexus chasms are still undeveloped, and form slowly over the first six months.
+In Ilyon culture, the sex of a child is determined solely by the shape of these chasms, regardless of genitals.
+This can be challenging for intersex or transgender individuals.